Aatreyee23/Word_Search/README.md

   10 Levels in the game.
 </p>
 <p>
-  Scores and high score is maintained.
+  Scores and high scores are maintained.
 </p>
 <h2>Snapshots of the game:</h2>
 <h3>Home Page</h3>